decentraland/bronzeage-editor/README.md

 ## World Editor

+The Decentraland world editor is a Unity3D plugin that connects to your local node and publishes changes you make to the land you own to the network.

+### How to edit your tile's content
-To edit the Decentraland world you first need to become a land owner.
-Please [run a node](https://github.com/decentraland/decentraland-node) and mine some land.
+To edit the Decentraland world you first need to own some land (one or more tiles).
+Please [run a node](https://github.com/decentraland/decentraland-node) with mining activated and wait until it mines some tiles.
+Take note on the coordinates of the tiles you own, as you will need them later.

-Once you own some land, you want to [download Unity](https://unity3d.com/get-unity/download), clone this repo and open the Unity project.
+While the miner is running, you'll want to [download Unity3D](https://unity3d.com/get-unity/download), clone this repo and open the project with Unity3D.

-In Unity, open the *World Editor* Scene and include `Window -> Decentraland Editor` panel somewhere in your workspace.
-Make sure to fill your node address in the panel, in order to publish changes directly from the editor.
+In Unity, open the *World Editor* Scene (found in the Scenes folder) and include the Decentraland Editor (`Window -> Decentraland Editor`) panel somewhere in your workspace.
+Make sure to fill your node address and port in the panel, in order to publish changes directly from the editor.

 Build your land by placing all content under `My Tile` game object’s hierarchy.
-Once you are ready, select your tile and click `Publish Tile` on the `Decentraland Editor` panel.
+Once you are ready, select your tile in the object hierarchy, fill the coordinates of a tile you mined in the `Decentraland Editor` panel, and click on `Publish Tile`.
 This will serialize the tile content and push it to the node.
-The node will craft, sign and broadcast a transaction, and seed the scene file through the torrent protocol.
+The node will craft, sign and broadcast a transaction, and seed the content through the bittorrent protocol.

 There are some limitations on what you can do on your tile: